Masihtabaei/cobit-minimal-embedded-c-unit-test-framework/README.md

-# Cobit - A Minimal Embedded C Unit Test Framework
+# cobit - A Minimal Embedded C Unit Test Framework

+> [!NOTE]
+> This project was completed as part of the **Applied Microcomputer Technology** course during the **Summer Term 2023** of our undergraduate studies, offered by [Prof. Dr. Peter Raab](https://www.oth-aw.de/hochschule/ueber-uns/personen/raab-peter/) at [Coburg University](https://www.hs-coburg.de/en/).
+It was originally developed outside of GitHub and later partially migrated here, so some elements may be missing.

+> [!IMPORTANT]
+> This project is licensed under the [MIT License](https://masihtabaei.dev/licenses/mit).

 ## Technologies Used